spokestack/spokestack.io/content/docs/React Native/cookbook.md

 })

 // Only call start after initialize is called.
-// Begins listening for the configured wakeword. await Spokestack.start()
+// Begins listening for the configured wake word. await Spokestack.start()
 ```